MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 ## Suppressing Default Device Actions

 Talk here about suppressing actions the device might take as mentioned earlier.
-Have a Also include a nice code snippet:
+Also include a nice code snippet:

 ```cs